 This post examines how radiative forcing depends on CO2 concentrations in the atmosphere.
 In CO2 greenhouse demystified, we calculated the effective emission height where “thermal” photons escape to space .
 This height depends on the lapse rate temperature and defines the outgoing radiative flux for a given wavelength.
 By integrating over all lines in the CO2 15 micron band we were able to derive by how much the radiative flux reduced for a doubling of CO2.
 This “instantaneous” energy imbalance is usually called radiative forcing.
-Now we study how in detail how this radiative forcing depends on CO2 concentration.
+Now we study how in detail this radiative forcing depends on CO2 concentration.
 Figure 1 shows CO2 induced radiative forcing varies as a function of fractional concentration (C/C0), assuming a constant surface temperature of 288 K and a constant lapse rate.

 Figure 1: Radiative forcing versus the Fractional inncrease in CO2 concentration (C/C0) where C0 = 100ppm